Nixhekoo/NXHKSYSTEM/README.md

 - [All Functions](https://github.com/Nixhekoo/NXHKSYSTEM?tab=readme-ov-file#all-functions) <br>

 # About the Header
-- A helpful header for people who don't know how to properly save their game in C++.
-This header will help you with all file managment you would ever need when saving data to files in your PC.
+- A helpful header for people who don't want to spend their lifetime creating functions they may need in their project.
+This header will help you with all file managment, console management, and other things you would ever need when creating your own C++ Project.

 # How to Use
 - THE HEADER IS WINDOWS ONLY!